Learning Granular Media Avalanche Behavior for Indirectly Manipulating Obstacles on a Granular Slope: Additional Experiment Details

 \subsection{Single Leg Manipulation Results}

-Fig.~\ref{fig:supOverallExperimentResults} shows one experiment trial for two manipulation tasks: ``Single obstacle with single task,'' and ``Unseen obstacle.''
+Figure~\ref{fig:supOverallExperimentResults} shows one experiment trial for three manipulation tasks: ``Multiple obstacles ($K = 4$),'' ``Single obstacle with single task,'' and ``Unseen obstacle.''
 We refer the reader to Section~\ref{sec:single leg} for a description of what the tasks mean, and for example trials from other tasks.
 The statistics of all manipulation trials are shown in Tab.~\ref{tab:results of manipulation tasks}.